ironman0019/SnappFood_clone_project/README.md

 ## Description
 This project is an online food ordering website similar to persian snapp food site (https://snappfood.ir/).
 This project includes admin panel and seller panel (Restaurant owner's).
 The frontend of this project is written with bootstrap and taliwindcss together.
+This project includes api routes and functions and uses sanctum package for user authentication.

 ## Installation
 1. Clone the project